4th of July Word Wall Cards

 Affiliate Disclosure: “This post contains affiliate links, which means I receive a small commission, at no extra cost to you, if you make a purchase using those links.”

-I love to use word wall cards with all my themes.
-For me, every theme that is used in a preschool classroom or a homeschool will not be complete without a word wall.
-A Word Wall is a very useful component and so important, that it is a requirement in many preschool programs.
+I love using word wall cards for all my themes.
+For me, every theme used in a preschool classroom or a homeschool is incomplete without a word wall.
+A Word Wall is a very useful component and so important that it is a requirement in many preschool programs.
 This resource can help your children learn the alphabet, letter sounds, and words related to the theme you are using that week or month.

-When you use the word wall as a tool to support what you are trying to teach, it can be a very fun and effective way to complement your preschoolers’ learning process.
+Using the word wall to support what you are trying to teach can be a fun and effective way to complement your preschoolers’ learning.

 With this in mind, I created these free printables, which include two sets of 4 pages each (4 in English and 4 in Spanish).
-Each set contains 16 cards, 8 with the entire word in black, and 8 with the first letter of each word in red, to make it stand out and make it easier for children to identify the first letter of each word.
+Each set contains 16 cards: 8 with the entire word in black and 8 with the first letter of each word in red, making it easier for children to identify the first letter of each word.

 All these cards can be used by your preschoolers to develop skills such as: